 Exercise is vastly important.
 Running is one of the easiest exercises.
-It requires little to not equipment and there are sidewalks everywhere.
+It requires little to no equipment and there are sidewalks everywhere.
 People are running to shed those pounds, stay in shape, and hopefully live a slightly longer, happier life.
 Your mobile device is perfect for keeping track of your exercise, distance, frequency, and in some cases, even heart rate.
 It’s a lot easier than logging it manually and many apps do it automatically.
 It’s never been a better time to be a runner.
 Here are the best running apps for Android!

-- 15 best fitness apps for Android
+The best running apps for Android

 Couch to 5K by RunDouble

 Price: Free / Up to $3.20

 Couch to 5K (abbreviated as C5K) is one of the better running apps for beginners.
 It tracks your running, gives you paces to strive for, and more.
 The idea is to get you from never running to 5K runs in nine weeks.
 Some of the other programs include Couch to 10k, 5k to 10k, half marathon training, and even a fun run section.
 Some other features include time and distance tracking, integration with music, and heart rate monitor support.
 This one is also especially great for its price.
 It has no subscriptions, only a pro version for a very reasonable price.